SFStefenon/ACD-PatchT/README.md

 - Statistical analysis: paired Wilcoxon signed-rank test where applicable
 - Testing set: the entire held-out test subset

 Reported values are the mean ± sample standard deviation across the 50 runs.
+The ACD-PatchT is available [here](Algorithm/03_opt_model.py), other compared algorithms used for comparison are available [here](Algorithm/04_benchmarking.py).

 ## Main results